|

 Invasive Phragmites

-Invasive Phragmites (Frag-MY-tees) is a perennial grass that was introduced to the coastal regions of Canada in the 1800s.
+Invasive phragmites is a perennial grass that was introduced to the coastal regions of Canada in the 1800s.
 The plant spread quickly and aggressively by outcompeting native vegetation for water, sunlight, nutrients and space.
 By the late 1990s, it had well established roots within the province of Ontario, posing a major threat to our wetlands and shorelines.

 Invasive Phragmites vs. Native Phragmites